dxos/dxos/docs/docs/guide/react/queries.md

 );
 ```

 The API definition of `useQuery` is below.
-It returns a generic `Document` type which supports the ability to set and read arbitrary keys and values.
+It returns a generic `TypedObject` type which supports the ability to set and read arbitrary keys and values.
 See [below](#typed-queries) for how to add type safety.

 :::apidoc[@dxos/react-client.useQuery]
 ### [useQuery(\[space\], \[filter\], \[options\], \[deps\])](https://github.com/dxos/dxos/blob/main/packages/sdk/react-client/src/echo/useQuery.ts#L19)